 Black communities being plunked amid a majority white populace would leave them far more vulnerable—white power schemes to reclaim everything will be relentless; thus physical and psychological attacks from whites (including total containment) would be far more effective.

 Again, Blacks back then prophetically knew whites could not be trusted!
 Sherman and Lincoln summarily agreed—Special Field Order No. 15 was thus signed into action!

-The white majority conventions confirmed Black leader’s assessment—making absolutely clear their supremacist goals:
+The white majority conventions confirmed Black leader’s fears and assessments—making absolutely clear Anglo supremacist goals: